didlawowo/stable-diffusion-k8s/README.md

 # Thanks

+The base repository was made by [amithkk/stable-diffusion-k8s](https://github.com/amithkk/stable-diffusion-k8s).
+Few changes were made on top of this to fix exisiting bugs and issues.

 Special thanks to everyone behind these awesome projects, without them, none of this would have been possible:

 -   [hlky/stable-diffusion-webui](https://github.com/hlky/stable-diffusion-webui)